hphelion/documentation/devplatform/workbook/database/database.java.md

 ###JDK

 In order to install other prerequisites like Maven you have to have the Java Development Kit (JDK) installed.
-The JDK can be installedwith he following command on a Mac/UNIX environment.
+The JDK can be installed with he following command on a Mac/UNIX environment.

     sudo apt-get install default-jdk